threatcode/BugCode/CHANGELOG/footer.md

 * Continuous Scanning Tool cscan added to ./scripts/cscan
 * Fix for saving objects without parent
 * Hosts and Services views now have pagination and search
-* Updates version number on Bogcode Start
+* Updates version number on Bugcode Start
 * Visual fixes on Firefox
 * Migrate graphs from D3.js to Chart.js
 * Added Services columns to Status Report